edit

 • Doxygen for building documentation locally.

-During the configuration process, each module prints a list of the optional dependencies which it has found or not found.
+During the configuration process, each module prints a list of all optional dependencies.
 Consult this list for further software that may be of interest to you.

 Getting the sources